netfrei/forcube/docs/concept/metadata.md

 ## Provenience

-Data Provenience will become part of the paratext of research data.
+Data provenience will become part of the paratext of research data.
 It will be gathered by compiling a dependency graph between research data objects as described in either narrative publications or the analysis of computational notebooks.
 Each research data object will carry a unique identifyer and reference in research publication establish the dependencies between them.
 NFDI4SD registry will build up a large dependency graph for research data that will be the basis of supporting the cataloging and reuse of research data.

 [^cd]: [@]